Aaron-Gartner/Aaron-Gartner/README.md

 Project 2:
-The second project I would like to share with you is a bit more of a dynamic webpage.
+The second project I would like to share with you is a bit more of a dynamic webpage with the functionality of a dynamic web server.
 It was a cool project that allowed us to explore the St. Thomas value of sustainability while coding a great looking webpage with a basic graphing API.
 It demonstrates how webpage templates can be dynamically filled using minimal information/queries from a server.
 It can be found here: <a> https://github.com/Aaron-Gartner/DynamicWebServer</a>.

 Project 3:
 The final project I would like to showcase is one from my operating systems class.
 It demonstrates how a modern operating system can utilize different scheduling algorithms to complete certain tasks/processes.
 It was one of the most satisfying projects to complete due to the fact it utilized a count-down so you could watch as each process was moved on a core of a cpu run for a certain amount of time (depent on the type of scheduling algorithm you were utilizing) The St.Thomas value it most connects with is the pursuit of truth.
 It accomplishes this by de-mystifying how processes on a modern day operating system are handled.
 It can be found here:  <a>https://github.com/Aaron-Gartner/os-scheduling</a>